What we do

 FriendShop Volunteer

-The volunteer application is for volunteering at the FriendShop gift shop at the Central Library in downtown Seattle and for our Georgetown event location.
-Meet people from around the world and get a special volunteer discount at the Shop and book-lovers at our Georgetown location.
+The volunteer application is for volunteering at the FriendShop gift shop at the Central Library in downtown Seattle and at our Georgetown used bookshop.
+Meet people from around the world and get a special volunteer discount at the Shop, and engage with book-lovers at our Georgetown shop.
 Apply today!

 VOLUNTEER APPLICATION